wordofwarning/wordofwarning.org/current/2024-emergency/afternoon/index.md

 <hr>
 **Ludo & Jake** · *I.D.S.T.*

 *A detail that is not poetic.
 It isn't about pretending.
 Every word I say is a promise.
-Why did you come here?*<br>A symbiotic relationship revealed in an extra-ordinary liminal space that behaves as a playground for adults.
-Two performers co-exist here through games, rules, strategies, and numbers that unlock action & storytelling — coming from the true lives & memories of its inhabitants.<br>*We don't speak about a memory as if it were something that could be changed.
+Why did you come here?*
+A symbiotic relationship revealed in an extra-ordinary liminal space that behaves as a playground for adults.
+Two performers co-exist here through games, rules, strategies, and numbers that unlock action & storytelling — coming from the true lives & memories of its inhabitants.
+*We don't speak about a memory as if it were something that could be changed.
 If Destroyed Still True.*

 Created & performed by Jake Walton & Ludovica Tagariello.

-Ludovica Tagariello is an Italian multifaceted artist, physical theatre performer & maker, who is involved in performative activities both in Italy with her company and in the UK as an individual.<br>Jake Walton is a northern working-class theatre maker, producer, actor.
-He has performed internationally across various locations ranging from an alleyway of a street festival to the Olivier stage at The National Theatre, and has had success with previous companies Powder Keg & Paper People Theatre.
+Ludovica Tagariello is an Italian multifaceted artist, physical theatre performer & maker, who is involved in performative activities both in Italy with her company Alot Teatro and in the UK as an individual.<br>Jake Walton is a northern working-class theatre maker, producer, actor.
+He has performed internationally across various locations ranging from an alleyway of a street festival to the Olivier stage at The National Theatre.<br>Both are recent graduates from an MA in Theatre Lab from RADA and this is their first work together.

 Insta <a href="https://instagram.com/occhio_loco" target="_blank">@occhio_loco</a> & <a href="https://instagram.com/jakewalton91" target="_blank">@jakewalton91</a>
 <hr>